“You wanted to leave at 7:00; it’s 7:00.”

 “We could eat eggs for dinner.”

-Ron’s look told me he wanted more than scramble eggs for dinner.
+Ron’s look told me he wanted more than scrambled eggs for dinner.
 We either had to go grocery shopping or out to eat because we had no supplies.
 Tired, unshowered, and needing to brush my teeth, I didn’t feel like going out.
 But my heroic husband deserved a good meal.

 Bob and Ruth’s Vineyard and Lounge won the prize because of their $12.95 lasagna with salad.
 Of course, neither of us ordered the Italian dish, Ron settling for spaghetti while I made myself a Pittsburgh Salad, grilled chicken salad with french fries.
 After we split a piece of Boston Cream Pie for dessert, and with my glass of merlot, our bill came to $42, cheap by today’s standards.